 The Oregon Family Impact Seminar connects state policymakers with national experts and the best scientific evidence on topics of current interest.
 It fosters learning in a nonpartisan, solution-oriented way, with a focus on the impact of policies on families.

 As part of OSU’s land grant mission, the seminar is co-organized by the Hallie E. Ford Center for Healthy Children and Families and OSU Extension Family and Community Health.
-Both are housed in OSU’s College of Public Health and Human Sciences.
+Both are housed in OSU’s College of Health.

 Who is the audience?